Programmatic use of migrations

 import { dropTable } from 'orchid-orm/migrations';

-const result: 'done' | 'already' = await dropTable(db, '"table"');makeRakeDbConfig
+const result: 'done' | 'already' = await dropTable(db, '"table"');createMigrationChangeFn

-import { makeRakeDbConfig } from 'orchid-orm/migrations';
+import { createMigrationChangeFn } from 'orchid-orm/migrations';

-export const config = makeRakeDbConfig({
+export const change = createMigrationChangeFn({

 migrationsPath: './migrations',